-At the crossroads of theory and practice, this one-year Anglophone programme takes place in Nice and Berlin.
-A unique graduate programme in Global Energy transition and Governance. [+]
+At the crossroads of theory and practice, a Master's programme taking place in Nice and Berlin.
+For graduate students who wish to understand the complexity of current ene

 "Understanding the complexity of current energy transformations in Europe and worldwide"

-The MBA program Building Sustainability – Management Methods for Energy Efficiency will teach students skills, methods and concepts to consider different approaches, to understand them and to align them for reaching sustainable solutions. [+]
+The MBA program Building Sustainability – Management Methods for Energy Efficiency will teach students skills, methods and concepts to consider different approaches, to u

 The concept of the German “Energiewende” – literally, energy transition – has gained international attention.
 It includes a variety of measures that aim at making Europe’s largest economy free of fossil fuels and nuclear energy.
 In order to attain this, all areas of energy production and consumption will have to go through a transition process.
 Besides mobility and industry, buildings are therefore one of the key factors for a successful Energiewende.